MasterFAE/estu-yemekhane/README.md

 # ESTU - Yemekhane

-I wanted to create dinner reservation system for Eskisehir Technical University with modern UI.
+Dinner reservation system for Eskisehir Technical University with modern UI and technologies.

 # Technologies: